Barrister career path

 Winter holiday and spring term

 The key to this year is thinking ahead.
-Focus on getting top grades, do your homework on the Bar and get involved in achievement-type activities that will look good on your CV (eg, Duke of Edinburgh awards or captaining a sports team).
+Focus on getting top grades, do your homework on the Bar and get involved in achievement-type activities that will look good on your CV (eg, Duke of Edinburgh awards, debating/mooting, writing for the campus newspaper or captaining a sports team).

 Research and apply for work experience (be it a mini-pupillage or a non-formal placement) in chambers for your summer holiday.
 Try to arrange a few stints in different chambers to get an overview of the various work areas.
 For an alternative way to pick up much-needed experience, see our “Pro bono initiatives” section.
 Remember that without work experience, any application for pupillage is unlikely to be taken seriously.
 Work experience will not only give you a stronger CV, but should also help you to decide whether the Bar really is for you.